sajidsarker/sajidsarker.github.io/_posts/2022-07-07-basic-computer-games-1973-porting-from-basic-to-python-in-2022.md

 I resolved to port game #56 which was a modification of Conway's *"Game of Life"* to support 2 players. *"Life for Two"* is a refreshing simulation of competition, growth, death, and survival based on a simple ruleset with emergent outcomes.

+My contribution to the open source project [can be accessed here.](https://github.com/coding-horror/basic-computer-games/blob/main/56_Life_for_Two/python/life_for_two.py)

 The original BASIC code is reproduced as follows:

 ```basic